SAP-archive/cloud-s4-sdk-pipeline/README.md

  ## Requirements

+ ### Hardware requirements

+At least four gigabyte memory (available to Docker) and at least four gigabyte of disk space on the Jenkins master for downloading Docker images and the persistent storage of Jenkins.

+The pipeline will refuse to run with less than one gigabyte available disk space to prevent a situation where the disk is running full.

+### Software requirements

  To use the pipeline you need a Jenkins server which has the [pipeline library](https://github.com/SAP/cloud-s4-sdk-pipeline-lib) as shared library configured.
  The best way to achieve this is to use the SAP S/4HANA Cloud SDK Cx Server.

  For instantiating the SAP S/4HANA Cloud SDK Cx Server, you need to provide a suitable host with a Linux operating system and Docker installed.
  Please also ensure that the user with whom you start the Cx Server belongs to the `docker` group.

  Your project source files need to be available on a git or GitHub server, which is accessible from the Cx Server host.

  The lifecycle of the Cx Server is maintained by a script called `cx-server`.